 In early October, Vella welcomed reforms by Ghana and Papua New Guinea to curtail illegal fishing.
-At the same time, he warned Taiwan and Comoros that they were not doing enough to prevent black market fish from entering Europe.
+At the same time, he warned Taiwan (Province of China) and Comoros that they were not doing enough to prevent black market fish from entering Europe.
 The Commissioner asked those governments to “join the European Union in promoting legal and sustainable fisheries worldwide.”

 Then, at the Our Ocean conference in Valparaiso, Chile, Vella called for action to improve international ocean governance.
 “Despite some progress this year, governance gaps exist when it comes to managing our oceans sustainably,” he said in an Oct.
 5 speech.
 “Actions by individual countries are much needed but not sufficient.”

 At a conference in Vigo, Spain, to commemorate the 20th anniversary of the U.N.
 Food and Agriculture Organization’s Code of Conduct, Vella continued to champion the fight to end illegal fishing.